DiscordLuau/discord-luau/packages/api-types/README.md

 ## DiscordLuau - Types

-This package contains complete type definitions for DiscordLuau.
-Types are parsed and then compiled through the `types-parser` package.
-DiscordLuau aims to be completely typed.
+This package contains luau types for every/all discord v10 APIs, allowing developers to type the HTTP, Websocket requests that they get from the discord API.